James Martin Center for Nonproliferation Studies: History

 On February 25th, 2011, in Vienna, the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) established a collaboration with CNS for the stated purpose to enhance its capacity to address challenges related to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
 The partnership was formalized on with the agreement signed by Tibor Tóth, the Executive Secretary of the CTBTO, and Sunder Ramaswamy, the President of the Monterey Institute at the time.
 Under the agreement, the two organizations developed a series of training courses that covered the technical, scientific, political, and legal aspects of the Treaty and its verification regime.

 The Austrian Foreign Minister Michael Spindelegger stated at the opening ceremony that it would encourage open and constructive dialogue among governments, organizations, and civil society on matters relating to WMDs and nonproliferation.
 He expressed optimism that the Centre would stimulate debate in Vienna and contribute to international discourse on disarmament and nonproliferation issues.

-Elena K. Sokova is the Executive Director of VCDNP and the Deputy Director of CNS.
+Elena K. Sokova is the Executive Director of the VCDNP.

-At the event, Tibor Tóth stressed the need for: “an army of experts instead of experts of the army,” made note of his desire and the importance of training hundreds, if not thousands, of individuals with expertise in disarmament, non-proliferation, and arms control, particularly in relation to nuclear weapons prohibition.
+At the event, Tibor Tóth stressed the need for: "an army of experts instead of experts of the army", made note of his desire and the importance of training hundreds, if not thousands, of individuals with expertise in disarmament, non-proliferation, and arms control, particularly in relation to nuclear weapons prohibition.
 Yukiya Amano, Director General of the International Atomic Energy Agency (IAEA), said that VCDNP would contribute to maintaining and strengthening momentum toward a world free of nuclear weapons and that education in disarmament and non-proliferation had a special role to play.

 Bill Potter, Director of CNS, said at the ceremony that advancing nuclear risk reduction required fostering an informed and active civil society and investing in education and training on disarmament and non-proliferation.
 He added that CNS looked forward to collaborating with the Austrian Foreign Ministry and Vienna-based international organizations to strengthen the role of civil society and help establish Vienna as a leading hub of non-governmental expertise and activity in disarmament and non-proliferation.